theol0403/odomDebug/README.md

 # Use as standalone project
 You can also use this repository as a standalone project and run it directly on the robot.
 Build by running `prosv5 make`.
 There is an example program in `src/opcontrol.cpp`.
-You will have to provide your own odometry.
+You will have to provide your own odometry, or use okapilib v4 odometry.

 # Use
 For a full example, see `src/opcontrol.cpp`